scottsanett/M5510-4K-High-Sierra-Installation/README.md

 ## The Current Status:
 ### Working:
 * Built-in speakers, ALCPlugFix needed for a functional headphone jack.
 * Samsung SM951 works out of the box, no NVME kext needed.
+(Now I'm using Toshiba XG3 with 4K sector)
 * Intel HD530 with 4K display
-* Typc C hotplug (not very stable)
+* Typc-C plug (not very stable)
 * Brightness slider && tuning
 * HWP, with CPU frequency as low as 900MHz.